Lightning-AI/litgpt/howto/oom.md

 Our scripts use the [`AdamW` optimizer](https://pytorch.org/docs/main/generated/torch.optim.AdamW.html).
 It maintains 2 states for each trainable parameter of the model, meaning that the optimizer memory is double compared to an optimizer like [`SGD`](https://pytorch.org/docs/main/generated/torch.optim.SGD.html).

-You can try replacing it with your optimizer of choice that is lighter in memory requirements. keep in mind that different optimizers have distinct optimization behaviors, so it's essential to assess their impact on the training process and model performance.
+You can try replacing it with your optimizer of choice that is lighter in memory requirements.
+Keep in mind that different optimizers have distinct optimization behaviors, so it's essential to assess their impact on the training process and model performance.
+An example would be the recently published [Sophia](https://arxiv.org/abs/2305.14342) or [Lion](https://arxiv.org/abs/2302.06675) optimizers.

 This suggestion is particularly relevant for pretraining, as the trainable parameters in the model represent a small subset of the total in the fine-tuning scripts.